Yurii Vlasov

 Yurii Vlasov (born 1964) is a John Bardeen Endowed Chair in Electrical and Computer Engineering and Physics at the University of Illinois Urbana–Champaign (UIUC).

 Vlasov earned his M.S.
 University of St.-Petersburg, Russia in 1988 and Ph.D. from the Ioffe Institute of Physics and Technology, St.-Petersburg, Russia in 1995.

 Prior to joining UIUC in 2016, Vlasov held various positions at the IBM T. J. Watson Research Center.
 In 2001-2015 he led company-wide efforts in integrated silicon nanophotonics and more recently in neuromorphic computing architectures.

-Vlasov is recognized both as a scholar in the area of extreme optical confinement at the nanoscale – nanophotonics, as well as an industrial engineer who has led the transition of this basic scientific knowledge (TRL level 1–2) into a real-world manufacturable (TRL level 8–9) silicon nanophotonics technology.
+Vlasov is a scholar of nanophotonics and an industrial engineer.
+He led the transition from basic scientific knowledge about nanophotonics (TRL level 1–2) to real-world manufacturable (TRL level 8–9) silicon nanophotonics technology.